Introduction

 - Open Windows Device Manager and look in the Ports section for the port connected to the Nexmosphere controller.
 The port name contains the letters "COM" followed by a number.
 In the image below, the port name is COM8.

-- NOTE: The label "Prolific USB-to-Serial Comm Port" is a reference to the Windows driver used for the USB connection between a Windows PC and the Nexmosphere controller.
-When you first connect a Nexmosphere controller to your Windows PC, the device may not be recognized.
+- NOTE: The label "Prolific USB-to-Serial Comm Port" refers to the Windows driver used for the USB connection between a Windows PC and the Nexmosphere controller.
+The device may not be recognized when you first connect a Nexmosphere controller to your Windows PC.
 Right-click the "Unknown device" entry, select "Update driver", and then choose the "Search automatically" option.

 - Open Windows Device Manager and look in the Ports section for the port connected to the Nexmosphere controller.
 The port name contains the letters "COM" followed by a number.
 In the image below, the port name is COM8.